 If you have any questions about donating for this event, please call the Domestic Violence Program at 703.746.4911.
 We would be happy to assist you in any way we can.
 Thank you so very much for helping to make this a great day for the children and families we serve.

 Sixteenth Annual Women's Holiday Art Show

-Take a break from crowded malls and retail stores and join creative women artists on December 7, 2014 at the Charles Houston Recreation Center, located at 901 Wythe Street, for a relaxing afternoon of art, fun, women and wine sponsored by the Commission for Women and the Friends of the Commission for Women.
+Take a break from crowded malls and retail stores and join creative women artists for one day each December for a relaxing afternoon of art, fun, women and wine sponsored by the Commission for Women and the Friends of the Commission for Women.
 Find just the right gifts for everyone on your list -- and something wonderful for yourself.
-Over 30 exhibitors will display pottery, handmade clothing, scarves, purses, jewelry, crafts and much, much more!
-Complimentary refreshments will be served, and raffle drawings will be held throughout the event.
+Exhibitors display pottery, handmade clothing, scarves, purses, jewelry, crafts and much more!
+Complimentary refreshments are served, and raffle drawings will be held throughout the event.
 Please bring a new toy or gift card for the annual Battered Women’s Shelter Children’s Holiday Party.
 Proceeds will benefit Alexandria Domestic Violence and Sexual Assault programs in Alexandria.

 The Alexandria Domestic Violence Program needs volunteers aged 18 and up to help distribute educational and public awareness materials.
 Volunteers are given a list of locations in the City of Alexandria and can go at their own pace.
 Please call 703.746.4911.

 Salute to Women Awards